BluRRayS/iSpendApp/README.md

-# S2Groep1
+# iSpendApp
-S2 Groep 1 Proftaak
+A project by Joep Verhoeven.